 The Sunshine Bay Track is an easy hike in Queenstown located right in town.
 In fact, you can start this hike from Queenstown town center.
 With that said, the official trail starts just outside of Queenstown.

 If you want to hike from town simply walk along the edge of the lake towards Glenorchy.
-Once you reach the roundabout (traffic circle) continue hiking on the side of the road until you reach the Sunshine Bay trailhead (it’s on Google Maps.)
+Once you reach the roundabout (traffic circle) continue hiking on the side of the road until you reach the Sunshine Bay trailhead.

 At Sunshine Bay, you can relax and enjoy the peace and quiet.
 If it’s warm, you’ll likely find locals relaxing on the beach as this is where they come to avoid the crowds of Queenstown each summer.
 The best time to visit Queenstown if you want to enjoy some beach time is in the summer.
 I personally love coming here on warm days to cool off – it’s called Sunshine Bay for a reason!